 Which brings me to the second thing you need to do, which is: keep writing.
 If you really mean business, you won’t stop because Hat Trick didn’t bite on your terrific script about the year you worked in a shoe shop.
 Be dogged.
-Be persistent.
 Have more ideas.
 Then more.
 Then a few more.
 Keep carving out the time.
 You’ll get better; perhaps good enough for people to start noticing you.
 They might not say, “please write us a six part series on BBC2!”
 But they might just say, “please come in to work a bit on our existing show.”
 This happened to my first mentee, Christine Robertson, who got paid days on Trollied on the strength of her sitcom script sample.
 It got her foot in the door.

 The early stages of a comedy writing career are as much a test of bloody-minded persistence as they are of creative talent.
 So are the middle stages.
 And the later stages.